 What is a bullshit job?

-While in most of the cases when you’re doing something for long enough it surely starts to feel like bullshit, the point the author is trying to make is a bit more complex.
+While in most of the cases when you’re doing something for long enough it definitely starts to feel like bullshit, the point the author is trying to make is a bit more large scale.

 The definition of a bullshit job mentioned in the book is the following: